9 Different Types of Hawks in Pennsylvania

 In Pennsylvania, the red-tailed hawk can be found in grasslands, forests, open fields, and near water sources like lakes and rivers.

-The Red-Tailed Hawk is an important species in the state, helping to keep rodent populations in check and helping to maintain healthy ecosystems.
+The Red-Tailed Hawk is an important species in the state.
+It helps to keep rodent populations in check and maintain healthy ecosystems.

 The Northern Goshawk is another type of hawk found in Pennsylvania.